apache/nuttx-apps/examples/README.txt

   NOTE: This test has not been verified on the NuttX target environment.
   As of this writing, unit-tested in the Cygwin/Linux host environment.

   NOTE 2: This sendmail example only works for the simplest of environments.
 Virus protection software on your host may have to be disabled to allow you to send messages.
 Only very open, unprotected recipients can be used.
 Most will protect themselves from this test email because it looks like SPAM.

-  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  Applications using this example will need to enble the following netutils libraries in their defconfig file:
-  like:

-  CONFIGURED_APPS += uiplib
-  CONFIGURED_APPS += smtp
+    CONFIG_NETUTILS_UIPLIB=y
+    CONFIG_NETUTILS_SMTP=y

 examples/serloop
 ^^^^^^^^^^^^^^^^